Testing-Game-SAD-2023/A13/Readme2024.md

 "Testing Robot Challenge: A Serious Game for Testing Learning".
 Gamify@ISSTA 2024: 26-29, https://doi.org/10.1145/3678869.368568

 # Descrizione
-The Testing_Challenge_Game Web Application was developed, in part, by the students of Federico II University of the Software Architecture Design (SAD) course held by the Prof. Anna Rita Fasolino, with an extremely ambitious goal: to enhance the importance of testing, a discipline often mistreated and not explored in depth in university courses, through the innovative strategy of gamification which, as the term suggests, consists in using elements borrowed from games but in non-playful contexts.
+The Testing_Challenge_Game Web Application was developed with the contributions of the students of the University of Naples Federico II in Italy, enrolled in the Software Architecture Design (SAD) courses held by the Prof. Anna Rita Fasolino in the academic years 2022-23, 2023-24, 2024-25.
+It has  an extremely ambitious goal: to enhance the importance of testing, a discipline often mistreated and not explored in depth in university courses, through the innovative strategy of gamification which, as the term suggests, consists in using elements borrowed from games but in non-playful contexts.
 The result of the application of this mechanism was the design and subsequent development of the interactive game: "Man vs Automated Testing Tools challenges" which sees the students, from here on called players, compete, with tests designed using the JUnit framework, against robots (Randoop or EvoSuite) capable of automatically generating such tests; the challenge can be considered won by the participant capable of completing a certain coverage objective.

 # Funzionalità dell'Applicazione
 L'applicazione prevede due tipi di utente (giocatore ed amministratore) che dovranno preliminarmente registrarsi al gioco con ruoli diversi.
 Il giocatore può:
 - Giocare una Sfida di Testing contro i Robot Evosuite o Randoop